Particular/docs.particular.net/servicecontrol/audit-instances/maintenance-mode.md

 ![ServiceControl Management Utility - Launch RavenDB Studio](../maintenance-mode.gif)

+> [!WARNING]
-WARNING: The ServiceControl Audit RavenDB embedded instance is used exclusively by ServiceControl and is not intended for external manipulation or modifications.
+> The ServiceControl Audit RavenDB embedded instance is used exclusively by ServiceControl and is not intended for external manipulation or modifications.